- Home (UK)

 Serco selected to deliver skills programme to support SMEs

-Serco’s Employment, Skills & Enterprise business has been selected by the Skills Funding Agency to deliver 14 new Skills Support for the Workforce (SSW) contracts, providing training, to help upskill the workforce of small and medium enterprises (SMEs).
-Under the contract, Serco will provide support in Cornwall and the Isles of Scilly, Heart of the South West (Devon and Somerset), Dorset, Swindon and Wiltshire, Gloucestershire, South East Midlands, Coventry and Warwickshire, Worcestershire, Stoke and Staffordshire.
+Serco’s Employment, Skills & Enterprise business has been selected by the Education and Skills Funding Agency (ESFA) to deliver 17 new local Skills Support for the Workforce (SSW) contracts, providing training, to help upskill the workforce of Small and Medium Enterprises (SMEs).
+Under these contracts, Serco will provide support in regions of England including: Black Country; Coventry & Warwickshire; Derby & Derbyshire; Dorset; Greater Birmingham & Solihull; Greater Cambridge & Greater Peterborough; Heart of the South West; Hertfordshire; Leicester & Leicestershire; Northamptonshire, Nottingham & Nottinghamshire; South East Midlands; Stoke on Trent & Staffordshire; Swindon & Wiltshire; West of England; and, Worcestershire.

-As part of the SSW programme, co-funded by the European Social Fund and the Skills Funding Agency, Serco will work with a number of expert training providers to offer recognised accredited qualifications and bespoke training courses aiming to enhance employees’ skills, increase the competitiveness of local businesses and boost the local economy.
+As part of the SSW programme, co-financed by the European Social Fund and ESFA, Serco will work with a number of local expert training providers to offer recognised accredited qualifications and bespoke training courses aiming to enhance employees’ skills, increase the competitiveness of local businesses and boost the local economy.
+As prime contractor, Serco will establish networks of the very best local training providers to meet the local requirements and provide the logistics and performance management structures required to deliver these contracts.
+Serco holds the Merlin Standard from the Department of Work and Pensions, rated as ‘Good’, for our experience and expertise in establishing and managing complex supply chains.

-Through SSW, eligible businesses can benefit from fully funded training, tailored to their specific needs.
-Fully-flexible training takes place at employees’ workplace and businesses can select full qualifications or mix and match individual units that are directly relevant to their work.
+Through SSW, eligible businesses can benefit from funded training, tailored to their specific needs.
+Training is flexible and businesses can select full qualifications or mix and match individual units that are directly relevant to their work.
 Previous SSW programme participants have benefited from increased employee confidence, motivation and productivity and improved employee loyalty and retention.

-“I am delighted that Serco has been selected by the Skills Funding Agency to manage the new SSW programmes in a number of regions, in partnership with the LEPs.
+“I am delighted that Serco has been selected to continue managing SSW programmes and in an increased number of regions, in partnership with the LEPs.

-“As part of the new phase of SSW programmes, we look forward to working with each LEP and our providers, to enable many more businesses to take advantage of SSW training to upskill their staff and grow their businesses.”
+“We will work closely with our LEP partners to deliver against their strategic priorities in this new phase and we look forward to enabling many more businesses to take advantage of SSW training to upskill their employees and grow their businesses.”

-Businesses can contact Serco on firstname.lastname@example.org for more details and to find out if they are eligible for funded training through Skills Support for the Workforce.
+Businesses can visit Serco’s SSW website to find out more about the training available in their region at www.serco-ssw.com and can also contact Serco on [email protected] for more details, and to find out if they are eligible for funded training through Skills Support for the Workforce.